Lukasdotcom/fantasy-manager/CONTRIBUTING.md

 ```

 10. Now copy the contents of .env.sample which is in the development folder.
 Make a new file in the top folder in the repository called .env.local and paste the contents of .env.sample in there.
-11. Now follow the steps to get the BUNDESLIGA_API outlined in the README and enter that value in the the .env.local file.
-12. If you are using mysql remember to comment out the SQLITE enviroment variable otherwise skip this step.
+11. If you are using mysql remember to comment out the SQLITE enviroment variable otherwise skip this step.
-13. Now you should be able to run the command below to start up the development instance.
+12. Now you should be able to run the command below to start up the development instance.

 ```bash
 npm run dev